lambdaisland/deep-diff2/README.md

 <!-- contributing -->
 ## Contributing

-Everyone has a right to submit patches to this projects, and thus become a contributor.
+Everyone has a right to submit patches to deep-diff2, and thus become a contributor.

 Contributors MUST

 - adhere to the [LambdaIsland Clojure Style Guide](https://nextjournal.com/lambdaisland/clojure-style-guide)
 - write patches that solve a problem.
 Start by stating the problem, then supply a minimal solution. `*`
-- agree to license their contributions as MPLv2.
+- agree to license their contributions as EPL 1.0.
 - not break the contract with downstream consumers. `**`
 - not break the tests.